 We're not quite there yet, though.
 The biggest obstacle to getting these solar-power windows onto our homes is longevity.
 In fact, the LSC prototype only lasts about three months [Source: TreeHugger].
 The MIT group is working to get the panel to maintain stability for the 10 or so years people expect these types of devices to last.
 But it's pretty close -- we can expect luminescent solar concentrators to be available for sale within three years [Source: MIT].

-For more information on luminescent solar concentrators and solar power in general, check out the links on the next page.
+For more information on luminescent solar concentrators and solar power in general, check out the links below.

 More Great Links